-Rehabilitation of mining related disturbed areas is planned to commence this year.
+Rehabilitation of mining related disturbed areas has commenced.
 There has been environmental rehabilitation works along the project boundary including tree planting and regeneration.
 These rehabilitation works are considered to be in the ecosystem and land use development phase.

 1.2 Current development consents, leases and licences